-The following pages introduce different types of incidents that could happen during class activities.
+The following pages introduce different types of exclusionary incidents that could happen during class activities.

-- Stereotypes and Stereotype Threat - Discriminatory Language

-• Discriminatory Behavior and Hostile Environment
+- The Perpetuation of Stereotypes and the Activation of Stereotype Threat - The Use of Discriminatory Language - Discriminatory Behavior and the Creation of a Hostile Environment

-UC Berkeley My Experience Survey Report, 2019 (pdf).
+UC Berkeley My Experience Survey Report, 2019 (pdf) (https://myexperience.berkeley.edu/sites/default/files/myexperiencesurvey2019-final.pdf).

-Barriers to Inclusion: Stereotypes and Stereotype Threat (Page 10 of 31)
+Barriers to Inclusion: Stereotypes and Stereotype Threat (Page 9 of 30)